spring1944/spring1944/README.md

 ## Enter the room

-[Spring1944](http://spring1944.net) is currently under heavy development, so usually the best room to play is "S:1944 public development (2) & type /join #s44 in main chat", where the latest game version is deployed.
-Just move to Battlelist tab, and make double click on the appropiate room:
+[Spring1944](http://spring1944.net) is currently under heavy development.
+Hence, the best room to play online is "**S:1944 public development (2) & type /join #s44 in main chat**", where the latest game version is deployed.
+Just move to **Battlelist** tab, and make double click on the appropiate room:

 ![](docs/imgs/s44_dev_room.png)